jasmine-dragons/QRowd/README.md

 You will also need to to set up a `.env` file that houses all the API-keys that are specific to you.
 This will make the data available for you to use from your own account.
 The API-keys that are written up here are for one of our accounts that houses the data for our own app.

 Copy the data below into the `.env` file and replace the information in the brackets with your API Keys and other data.
+See .env.sample for details.

 ```
 ATLAS_URI={YOUR_ATLAS_URI_FROM_MONGODB}